Preparing educators who are effective facilitators of learning

 Programs in the College of Education have clinical experiences as a central core of educator preparation.
 Through the cooperation of area schools, College of Education candidates spend a significant portion of their preparation in actual classrooms studying the role of teaching in the educational growth of students.
 The integration of theory to practice applies to all the educator preparation programs offered by the College that range from preparing teachers for the kindergarten and primary to the high school levels.
 The College also offers the post-baccalaureate program for those who seek an initial teaching license and who have completed at least the undergraduate degree.
 The Master’s Degree program offered by the College provides the opportunity for a more in-depth study and analysis of the different aspects of teaching, learning, and leadership.

 For those interested in pursuing a rewarding career in teaching, the College of Education offers a comprehensive array of professional options, including degree programs leading to licensure in early childhood, mild and moderate intervention specialist, physical education, music education, and physical science, to name some of the programs offered.

 The College faculty and professional staff welcome opportunities to discuss career options with prospective students.
 Visits to the College, located in the Joshua I. Smith Center for Education & Natural Sciences, are welcomed and encouraged.

 Dr. Charles Hodge

-The mission of the College of Education is to prepare teachers who are effective in serving as empathic facilitators of learning for diverse students.
-We are committed to the preparation of educators who vicariously experience students in various learning situations and, as a result, are prepared to take appropriate action to enhance the teaching-learning environment.
+The mission of the College of Education is to prepare educators who are effective in serving as active facilitators of learning for the diverse student population.
+The College is actively committed to the preparation of educators who vicariously experience students in various learning situations and, as a result, are prepared to take appropriate action to enhance the teaching-learning environment.